-"The institution, with no change in its officers or management, was converted, June 20th, 1865, under the National Banking Act, into The Farmers and Mechanics' National Bank of Westminster, the name it now bears.
-During its existence of half a century, the office of President has been filled by Jacob Mathias, John Smith, of Wakefield, Dr. J. L. Warfield, Joseph Shaeffer and H. Wirt Shriver.
-The Cashiers have been Jacob Reese, A.D.
-Schaeffer, Wm.
+The institution, with no change it its officers or management, was converted, June 20th, 1865, under the National Banking Act, into the Farmers and Mechanics National Bank of Westminster, the name it now bears.
+During its existence of half a century, the office of president has been filled by Jacob Mathias, John Smith of Wakefield, Dr. J. L. Warfield, Joseph Shaeffer and H. Wirt Shirver.
+The cashiers have been Jacob Reese, A. D. Schaeffer, Wm.
 A. Cunningham and John H. Cunningham.

-"The capital of the Bank is \$50,000.00 with a surplus fund of \$34,000 and individual deposits of nearly \$120,000.
-The officers are H. Wirt Shriver, President; James A. C. Bond, Vice-President and John H. Cunningham, Cashier.
-The Board of Directors, in addition to the President and Vice-President, are J. Wesley Biggs, William A. Cunningham, William Y. Frizzell, Luther H. Hoffacker, David Stoner and Frances C. Sharrer."
+The capital of the bank is \$50,000. with a surplus fund of \$34,000, and individual deposits nearly \$120,000.
+The officers are H. Wirt Shriver, president; James A. C. Bond, vice-president, and John H. Cunningham, cashier.
+The board of directors, in addition to the president and vice-president, are J. Wesley Biggs, William A. Cunningham, William Y. Frizzell, Luther H. Hoffacker, David Stoner and Francis C. Sharrer."